-This is the standard form of the oblate Zipoy-Voorhees solutions as already given in \cite{Zipoy66,Voorhees70}.
-This metric in this form describes a wormhole with two asymptotically flat regions for $r\rightarrow\pm\infty$ which are connected by a throat at $r=0$.
+This is the standard form of the oblate Zipoy-Voorhees solutions that were already given in \cite{Zipoy66,Voorhees70}.
+The metric in this form describes a wormhole with two asymptotically flat regions for $r\rightarrow\pm\infty$ which are connected by a throat at $r=0$.
 Notice that the metric is Ricci flat and the Kretschmann scalar $\mathcal{K}=R_{\alpha\beta\gamma\epsilon}R^{\alpha\beta\gamma\epsilon}$ is given by

 where